Bong-HoonLee/Predicting-Depression/README.md

 - `requirements.txt`: required libraries and packages
 - `trainer.py`: main train&test logics

-### How to Run
+### How to Run & Debug
-1) `pip install requirements.txt` to install required packages
+1) `pip install -r requirements.txt` to install required packages
-2) create `/.vscode/launch.json` and copy&paste launch.json at the very end of this readme.md
+2) create `./.vscode/launch.json` and copy&paste launch.json at the very end of this readme.md
-3) choose a config directory(for example, out best model is located at `/config/20231211_final/`) you want to test  (all of the config.py in the selected folder will be executed at once)
+3) choose a config directory(for example, out best model is located at `./config/20231211_final/`) you want to test  (all of the config.py in the selected folder will be executed at once)
 4) now, open `launch.json` to put the config directory path on `"args"`
 5) then, choose a mode (train, validate(5-fold), test) on **RUN AND DEBUG**!

+### Running Samples
+1) Please download the preprocessed sample dataset(transformed 6 csv files) from this [link](https://drive.google.com/drive/folders/1UjUa46Cx-X8-EDdWtWvQhg5gAbJgRlP3) and place it in the ./data directory.
+2) In this state, running the command `make sample-test` will sequentially perform model validation, training, and testing using the predefined sample Config File (./config/samples/20231212_transformed) and the files that were previously downloaded.

 ### Dataset
 - Source: Korea National Health & Nuturition Examination Survey ([link](https://knhanes.kdca.go.kr/knhanes/sub03/sub03_01.do))